Make 3 meals in about an hour!

 Start meal planning with this simple beginners’ plan.

-This quick and easy weekend meal prep will help you make a hamburger meal (American), a taco meal (Mexican), and a stir fry meal (Asian).
-This will be inexpensive, easy to make, and full of variety!
+This quick and easy weekend meal prep will help you make an American-style hamburger meal, a Mexican-style taco meal, and an Asian-style stir-fry meal.
+These are inexpensive, easy to make, and full of variety!
 What about the other two nights of the week?
-One night can be soup night with tomato soup and grilled cheese sandwiches.
+One can be soup night with tomato soup and grilled cheese sandwiches.
 Another night could be rotisserie chicken, bagged salad, and artisan bread.
 There you have it!
 Five quick, delicious, hot, week-night meals are planned and ready to go.
 Meal planning really can be simple.
 Check out this cheat sheet!

 Just try one week of meal planning.

 Trying to do too much, too soon, makes meal prep overly complicated.
 Some get frustrated and quit using blog posts and Pinterest pins showing “Prepare 40 Freezer Meals in 2 Hours” as their title.
 Start simply and do a few meals at a time.
 If you’ve never done meal prep, try this easy plan first.